 She starting walking.
 "You ready to go?" she asked.

 "I think that waiter was Cuban, Clyde," she whispered.
 "And I think he's mad at you."
 He looked back at the restaurant, but didn't see anyone.
+The cafe seemed dead.

 As they walked back to the hotel, Clyde thought about the painting.
-It was of a guy dangling his hand in the ocean, from a homemade raft that was slowly sinking and sharks are circling.
+It was of a guy dangling his hand in the ocean, from a homemade raft that was slowly sinking and sharks were circling.
 He's just over the horizon in the clear blue ocean.
 The day is beautiful.
 The Coast Guard hasn't seen him, but you can see the ship in the background.
 The Cuban is trying to lift his hand, but he can't.
 He's too exhausted.
 A baby son and a wife are dead.
-Their skin is gray and dead.
+Their skin is gray.
 A little girl, with a bleeding hand, clings to the guy.
 He is obviously her father.
 You can tell he's near death himself.
 He's maybe in his twenties.
 But he won't die as long as his daughter lives.

 In a second scene of the painting, the guy -- the father -- is slipping away.
 He's in the water.
 The Coast Guard boat is nowhere to be seen.
 The little girl has made him a necklace.
 Twine and a shark's tooth.
 She places it over his head.
 He reaches up and places a similar necklace over her head.
 He drifts away.
 She then sees islands, the Florida Keys, but it's too late.
 Her father is gone.